serverless/blog/posts/2018-07-25-google-cloud-functions-generally-available-what-means-serverless.md

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/gcf/serverless-google-cloud-functions-ga.jpg">

-Today at Google Cloud Next, Google announced general availability for their serverless functions offering, Google Cloud Functions.
+Yesterday at Google Cloud Next, Google announced general availability for their serverless functions offering, Google Cloud Functions.

 This is a solid step forward in making it easier for developers to use Google’s innovative services with minimal friction.
 It’s also a major step forward for FaaS—now all four major cloud providers offer FaaS compute.

-Serverless, Inc. has a [Serverless Component](https://github.com/serverless/components/tree/master/registry/google-cloud-function) available to use for Google Cloud Functions _right now_, and we are already moving to integrate Google’s new APIs for use with the Serveless Framework.
+Serverless, Inc. has a [Component available](https://github.com/serverless/components/tree/master/registry/google-cloud-function) to use for Google Cloud Functions _right now_.
+The Serverless Framework has supported Google Cloud Functions for over a year now, and we are already moving to release an update to work with Google’s new APIs.

 Here’s everything you, as a serverless developer, need to know about GCF and its impact on serverless development.